Skip to content

 3. Publish to Catalog

-Use the vrtg-provider publish command to submit your provider:
+Use the vrtg-provider publish command to create and submit a catalog entry:

 vrtg-provider publish \